KevinMarquette/kevinmarquette.github.io/_posts/2017-1-13-powershell-variable-substitution-in-strings.md

 ## Auto Find and Replace Tokens

-This is one that I am leaving up to the reader because I don't have a code sample handy for it, but I find it kind of cool.
+This is one that I am leaving up to the reader because I don't have a code sample handy for it, but I find it kind of clever.
 In theory, you could regex parse the template for those tokens.
 Then reference each token in a lookup hashtable to pull a value for replacement.
 Just don't expect this to be efficient.

-# Whatever works the best for any given situation
+# Whatever works the best for you

 I am a fan of the format string approach.
 I definitely do this with the more complicated strings or if there are multiple variables.
 On anything that is very short, I may use any one of these.

 ## Anything else?
-I covered a lot of ground very quickly.
-My hope is that you walk away leaning something new or understanding it better every time you read this.
-Because I covered the full spectrum of this feature, there are aspects that just may not apply to you right now.
-That is perfectly OK and is kind of expected depending on how much you work with Powershell.
+I covered a lot of ground on this one.
+My hope is that you walk away leaning something new.

 Here is a list of everything we covered in case you want to jump back up to something.